Welcome to Paprika Recipe Manager!

 For best results, ensure your ingredients are entered in this format.

 When you are cooking, you may find it useful to cross off ingredients once you have used them.
-Simply tap the desired ingredient in order to cross it off.
-(Tap again to un-cross it.)
+Simply click the desired ingredient in order to cross it off.
+(Click again to un-cross it.)

-You can also highlight the current step of your directions by tapping on it to help keep your place.
+You can also highlight the current step of your directions by clicking on it to help keep your place.

 Paprika allows you to organize recipes into categories to make them easier to manage.

 To edit a recipe's categories, navigate into the recipe and press the Edit button in order to edit the recipe.
 From here, press the Categories button to access the recipe's categories.
 You can check one (or more) categories to associate with the recipe.
 Press the Save button when you are done.